History of Adley Rutschman in Timeline

 2018: College World Series Win and Most Outstanding Player

-In 2018, Adley Rutschman batted .408/.505/.628 with nine home runs and 83 RBIs, helping lead Oregon State to win the 2018 College World Series.
-Rutschman was named College World Series Most Outstanding Player.
+In 2018, as a sophomore, Adley Rutschman helped lead Oregon State to win the 2018 College World Series.
+Rutschman was named College World Series Most Outstanding Player for his performance.

-In 2019, Adley Rutschman was named the 2019 Collegiate Baseball Player of the Year by Collegiate Baseball Newspaper and won the 2019 Buster Posey Award.
+In 2019, Adley Rutschman was named the 2019 Collegiate Baseball Player of the Year and received the Buster Posey Award, which is given to the nation's top collegiate catcher.
 Rutschman also won ABCA/Rawlings Gold Glove Award at catcher position in NCAA Div.
 I in same year.

 2019: Pac-12 Conference Player of the Year